 There are shared interests in the role of addiction and drug abuse on normal and disordered cognitive processes with Biobehavioral Regulation, Learning and Ethology Study Section (BRLE).
 Applications that emphasize the underlying cellular or molecular mechanisms of addiction or abuse are reviewed in MCNP.
 Applications that emphasize the behavioral aspect are reviewed in BRLE.

 There are shared interests in the neurobiology of pain with Neurobiology of Pain and Itch (NPI).
 Application that emphasize cellular and molecular mechanisms of substances used to treat these disorders are reviewed in MCNP.
 Applications that emphasize the neurobiology of pain, analgesia and itch are reviewed in NPI.

-There are shared interests in the pharmacology, physiological and chemical studies of neurotransmitters and neurotransporters at the cellular and molecular level with Receptor Biology and Signal Transduction Study Section (RBST).
-Applications focused on the role of these in understanding normal neuronal function and dysfunction involving addiction, stress, neuropsychiatric disorders and drugs of abuse are reviewed in MCNP.
-Applications focused on neurotransmitter or drug interactions with receptors or neurotransporters to study signal transduction and cell biological responses are reviewed in RBST.
+There are shared interests in pharmacological and physiological studies of neurotransmitters at the cellular and molecular level with Cellular Signaling and Regulatory Systems (CSRS) Study Section.
+Applications focused on the role of neurotransmitter interactions with receptors in understanding normal neuronal function and dysfunction involving addiction, stress, neuropsychiatric disorders, and drugs of abuse are reviewed in MCNP.
+Applications focused on neurotransmitter interactions with receptors to study signal transduction mechanisms are reviewed in CSRS.

 There are shared interests in electrical coupling and neurophysiology with Neuronal Communications (NC).
 Applications focused on their role in normal neuronal physiology and circuit function and dysfunction are reviewed in MNCP.
 Applications focused on the role of these in neuronal communication and neural circuitry are reviewed in NC.